 - analyze primary historical sources in historical context

 - research a topic thoroughly using primary and/or scholarly secondary sources, and to present a clear and well-written historical argument based on that research.

 Our courses work together to ensure that history majors achieve all of these learning outcomes.
-The table of history course levels (pdf) outlines how courses at the various levels complement each other by providing students increasingly sophisticated instruction in historical skills and content.
+The table of history course levels (PDF) outlines how courses at the various levels complement each other by providing students increasingly sophisticated instruction in historical skills and content.

 You may satisfy the coursework requirements for the degree from a broad array of courses.
 One possibility is taking only the traditional on-campus courses.
-The Department of History was one of the first to offer an online B.A. in history, which has its own brochure (pdf).
+The Department of History was one of the first to offer an online B.A. in history, which has its own online Bachelor of Arts brochure (PDF).
 Most of the online courses are taught locally, but you may also take courses through the Regents Online Degree Programs.
 The Study Abroad program offers opportunities to do some of your coursework in other countries.
 There are also provisions for gaining credit for History 2010 and 2020 through the College-Level Examination Program (CLEP).